Student

 Sarah (she/her) is a PhD student in Ethnic Studies and a recipient of the Chancellor’s Fellowship.
 Sarah was born and raised in the Bay Area and received her B.A. in English and American Studies from Scripps College.
 Her research is centered around Asian American literary and visual aesthetics- specifically art that was born out of the Third World Liberation, Asian American, Black Arts, and Women of Color Feminist Movements.

-José Eduardo Valdivia Heredia (they/elle/ellx) is a Ph.D.
-Student in the Department of Ethnic Studies at UC Berkeley, where they are a recipient of the Chancellor’s Fellowship.
-They are a queer Chicanx artist and scholar from Sonoma, California.
-José received a B.A. in Religion and Latin American/Latino Studies from Swarthmore College (2023), where they co-founded Crossings: Swarthmore Undergraduate Feminist Research Journal(link...
+José Eduardo Valdivia Heredia (they/elle/ellx) is a Ph.D. student in the Department of Ethnic Studies at the University of California, Berkeley, where they were a recipient of the Chancellor’s Fellowship.
+They are a Chicanx artist and scholar from Sonoma, California.
+José received a B.A.
+Religion and Latin American/Latino Studies from Swarthmore College (2023), where they co-founded Crossings: Swarthmore Undergraduate Feminist Research Journal....

 Victoria (she/her) is a PhD candidate in Ethnic Studies at UC Berkeley and a recipient of the Chancellor’s Fellowship.
 Her dissertation centers on Southeast Asian refugee communities and their fight against California’s prison to deportation pipeline.
 She volunteers with the Asian Prisoner Support Committee and helps teach ROOTS, an Ethnic Studies course in San Quentin State Prison.